 If you enjoy spending time in your kitchen and cooking for your family, or if you are a professional chef, you probably know the value of good kitchen cutlery — specifically – knives.
 Knives are the thing you use for all food preparation, one way or another.
 And, to prepare the best food – you need to have the best knives, whether that includes having the best sushi knife for preparing fish, vegetables, or even sushi roll, or the best sashimi knife, which you can use for cutting fish.

-But, before we get to that, let’s go over the basics.
+But, before I get to that, let’s go over the basics.
 Here are the things you should know before, even considering buying a sushi knife – especially if you are a beginner.

-If you are interested you can check our full oyster knives review or Tomodachi knives.
+If you are interested you can check my full oyster knives review or Tomodachi knives.

 What is a Sushi Knife